Know when the next grant opens up in your community by signing up for our newsletter.

 You may apply for any project that will bring your community together, build community strength and resilience, or tackle social isolation.

-Some common types of Responsive Neighbourhood Small Grant projects include care package deliveries or teaching people a new skill, but there are also many unique projects that don’t fall into these categories.
+Some common types of Neighbourhood Small Grant projects include care package deliveries or teaching people a new skill, but there are also many unique projects that don’t fall into these categories.

 You can ask for up to $500 for any Neighbourhood Small Grant program.